AriaKillebrewBruehl/CSCI385/showcase/README.md

 # CSCI 385 Program 1: Showcase

+## Running the Showcase

+To run the showcase and see these objects in action clone this repo, open the and run the command `open showcase.html`.
+The showcase will then open in your browser!

 ## Part 0: Increasing and Decreasing Smoothness :sparkles:

 To increase or decrease the smoothness of the sphere, torus, lasagne, or stars, the `numFacets` parameter is increased or decreased by `20` and the function `makeSmoother()` is called.
 This function increases simply redraws each of these figures.
 Since their smoothness is determined by `numFacets` they become more or less smooth.